Ford Festiva: Australia

 Mazda began producing the Festiva as the "Mazda 121" for Australia (and Europe) in 1987, but this model was never retailed in Japan.
 The 121 ended production in 1990, and was officially discontinued by Mazda Australia in February 1991.
 From October 1991, Ford Australia began importing the car as the "Ford Festiva" from Kia's South Korean production facility.
 Where the Mazda was sold as a three-door hatchback, the Ford was sold initially as a five-door only.
 From January 1993, a Festiva three-door, badged "Festiva Trio" was launched in Australia.
-Both versions were powered by the overhead camshaft carbureted 1.3-liter B3 engine with the five-speed manual transmission; a three-speed automatic was optional for the five-door.
-Standard equipment in Australia included an AM/FM radio, tachometer, intermittent windscreen wipers, remote releases for the rear door and fuel tank filler door, with air-conditioning available as an option.
+Both versions were powered by the overhead camshaft carbureted 1.3-litre B3 engine with the five-speed manual transmission; a three-speed automatic was optional for the five-door.
+Standard equipment in Australia included an AM/FM radio, tachometer, intermittent windscreen wipers, remote releases for the rear door and fuel tank filler door, with air conditioning available as an option.
 Ford discontinued the WA Festiva in the Australian market in March 1994 in way for the WB Festiva.

 Ford Australia's action was paralleled in Europe where Kia started exporting three- and five-door hatchback, four-door sedan, and five-door wagon variants of the Kia Pride in 1991 under their own name.
 These additional sedan and five-door hatchback body variants were also imported from South Korea to Japan in left-hand drive form (Japan officially being a right-hand drive market) as the "Ford Festiva 5" (from May 1991) and "Festiva β", respectively.